 Falseif the task is still running.
 If the task has failed or been killed, it raises whatever caused the task to terminate.

-For those on the Free Plan, the timeout for background tasks is 30 seconds.
+For those on the Free Plan or using Basic Python, the maximum run-time for a background task is 30 seconds.

 Separation of processes

 Background Tasks are run in a separate Python process to your server functions.
 This means that they’ll never share global variables or